Luke Burbank: Radio

 On October 26, 2010, after one year off the KIRO airwaves, Burbank joined The Dave Ross Show as co-host.
 The show was renamed to The Ross and Burbank Show.
 On January 7, 2013, the show was involved in a KIRO morning lineup change.
 Ross anchored Seattle's Morning News from 6 a.m. to 9 a.m., then co-hosted The Ross and Burbank Show from 9 a.m. to 10 a.m.
 Burbank hosted The Luke Burbank Show from 10 a.m. to noon. with co-host Tom Tangney.
 On August 2, 2013, Burbank announced that he was leaving both shows to pursue longer-form broadcast opportunities.

 On March 11, 2013, Burbank became the interim host for the syndicated public radio variety show Live Wire Radio.
 In September 2013, he became the full-time host.

 Other appearances

-He previously appeared in a regular weekly segment titled "Awesome, Not Awesome" on the Madeleine Brand show on KPCC until its cancellation in September 2012.
+He previously appeared in a regular weekly segment titled "Awesome, Not Awesome" on the Madeleine Brand show on KPCC (Pasadena, California) until its cancellation in September 2012.

 In September 2013, he starred in a Microsoft online video advertisement with his wife Carey Burbank, which made headlines after it was pulled by the company less than 24 hours later following viewer backlash.
 The Huffington Post declared the ad was "terrible" while The Next Web described it as "cringeworthy."
 Burbank defended the ad, however, saying it was "successful."